Cameron-Gai/SkillsInventoryManagement/backend/README.md

    ```
    The API listens on `PORT` (default `3000`) and exposes a health check at `/health`.

+### Default credentials
+Running `bootstrap_sim_env.ps1` (or executing `node scripts/set_default_passwords.js` manually) hashes `DEFAULT_USER_PASSWORD` for every person record.
+The default value is `Password123!`, so once seeding finishes you can sign in as any username listed in the `person` table using that password unless you change the variable.

 ## Available Scripts
 - `npm start` – start the Express server.
 - `npm run dev` – start the server with nodemon style reloads.